FelixOnline/v2/content/articles/2014-6-2-supersonic-festival-preview.md

 #### Extra-curricular Activities....

 Supersonic always delivers some extras that are commensurate to the quality of the festival.
-Not least among these (although not relevant to most of our readership) are the kids’ gigs, which introduce the next generation to the wonders of experimental music, this year featuring __Sarah Kenchington__.
+Not least among these (although not relevant to most of our readership) are the kids’ gigs, which introduce the next generation to the wonders of experimental music, this year featuring Sarah Kenchington.

-Kenchington is also performing at If Wet Salon, an event set up by intstrument makers Morton Underwood aka tuba band __Ore__ (see Supersonic ‘12), along with the computer-mimetic stylings of Ryan Jordan among others.
+Kenchington is also performing at If Wet Salon, an event set up by intstrument makers Morton Underwood aka tuba band Ore (see Supersonic ‘12), along with the computer-mimetic stylings of Ryan Jordan among others.
 The salon showcases a variety of self-made instruments and new artists with a more interactive aspect.

-If that’s not enough, to name but one of many other attractions, there’s also a Quietus curated film programme featuring a film of __Cosey Fanni Tutti__ discussing the vissicitudes of self-sufficient vegetable gardening.
+If that’s not enough, to name but one of many other attractions, there’s also a Quietus curated film programme featuring a film of Cosey Fanni Tutti discussing the vissicitudes of self-sufficient vegetable gardening.